The thing about the implicit rules

 Think about it at this point: How often does the applicant face such a situation in his job?
 And: How important is it to keep the rest in this situation?

 Example: When offended responding applicants disqualify themselves

-Let's assume that you want to hire a customer service representative from a bank.
-He should take care of complaints management.
-Can you afford to have this employee personally offended by customer complaints and criticism?
+Let's assume that you want to hire a customer service representative at a bank.
+He should take care of the complaint management.
+Can you afford to have this employee react to complaints and criticism from customers in a personally offended manner?
 Probably not.
 Can such a situation occur in everyday working life?